jototland/stackedit_workspace/statistikknotater/r.md

 * ties.method="min" : the lowest possible index will be used for all equal values
 * ties.method="max": the highest possible index will be used all equal values
-* ties.method="first": indices for equal values will be in same order as occurence in input
+* ties.method="first": indices for equal values will be in same order as occurrence in input
-* ties.method="last": indices for equal values will be in reverse order of occurence in input
+* ties.method="last": indices for equal values will be in reverse order of occurrence in input
-* ties.method="average": indices will be the aveage of "min" and "max" (the default)
+* ties.method="average": indices will be the average of "min" and "max" (the default)
 * ties.method="random": indices for equal values will in random order
 ```
 all(sort(x)[rank(x)] == x) # non-integer indices will be truncated